shaviram99/Retail-Sales/README.md

 **The Task**

-1. Predict the department-wide sales for each store for the following year
+1. Prediction model the sales (https://github.com/shaviram99/Retail-Sales/blob/main/Forcasting.ipynb)

-2. Model the effects of markdowns on holiday weeks
+2. The effects of markdowns on holiday weeks

 3. Provide recommended actions based on the insights drawn, with prioritization placed on largest business impact